SSWConsulting/SSW.Rules.Content/rules/tax-invoice-vs-eftpos-receipt/rule.md

 * Eftpos Payment Receipt: Serves as a customer receipt, not always legally mandated.

 For businesses, maintaining tax invoices is a must for keeping solid accounting records and claiming tax or GST.
-Eftpos payment receipt is a helpful supplementary, especially when you've paid more than the invoiced amount (cue credit card charges).
+Eftpos payment receipt is helpful and supplementary, especially when you've paid more than the invoiced amount (such as credit card surcharges).
 However, it's essential to note that while the Eftpos receipt confirms payment, it can't replace the role of a tax invoice.
 The invoice is the official record that details why and where you spent that money, making it irreplaceable for comprehensive documentation.

 ![Figure:✅ Good Example - Tax invoice submitted with Eftpos receipt together](Picture3.jpg)

 ![Figure:❌ Bad Example - An Eftpos receipt doesn't tell you details on its own, and can't be used for tax deductions.](Picture4.png)

-If you're not sure which papers you need, just keep everything.
-It's way better to have too many records than miss out on something important.